-Many people have the idea that privacy-oriented services such as VPN or E-Mail providers are safe due to their nologging policies or their encryption schemes.
+Many people have the idea that privacy-oriented services such as VPN or E-Mail providers are safe due to their no-logging policies or their encryption schemes.
 Unfortunately, many of those same people forget that all those providers are legal commercial entities subject to the laws of the countries in which they operate.

-Any of those providers can be forced to silently (without your knowing (using for example a court order with a gag order253 or a national security letter254) log your activity to de-anonymize you.
+Any of those providers can be forced to silently (without your knowing (using for example a court order with a gag order279 or a national security letter280) log your activity to de-anonymize you.
 There have been several recent examples of those:

-- 2021, WindScribe, Servers were not encrypted as they should have been allowing MITM attacks by authorities255 - 2021, DoubleVPN servers, logs, and account info seized by law enforcement256 - 2021, The Germany-based mail provider Tutanota was forced to monitor specific accounts for 3 months257 - 2020, The Germany-based mail provider Tutanota was forced to implement a backdoor to intercept and save copies of the unencrypted e-mails of one user258 (they did not decrypt the stored e-mail). - 2017, PureVPN was forced to disclose information of one user to the FBI259. - 2014, an EarthVPN user was arrested based on logs provider to the Dutch Police260. - 2014, HideMyAss user was de-anonymized, and logs were provided to the FBI261. - 2013, Secure E-Mail provider Lavabit shuts down after fighting a secret gag order262.
+- 2021, ProtonMail, ProtonMail logged IP address of French activist after an order by Swiss authorities281. - 2021, WindScribe, Servers were not encrypted as they should have been allowing MITM attacks by authorities282. - 2021, DoubleVPN servers, logs, and account info seized by law enforcement 283. - 2021, The Germany-based mail provider Tutanota was forced to monitor specific accounts for 3 months284. - 2020, The Germany-based mail provider Tutanota was forced to implement a backdoor to intercept and save copies of the unencrypted e-mails of one user285 (they did not decrypt the stored e-mail).